On the other hand, if you'd like to see my slightly larger grandchildren go here.

 Now there's a picture of her but it's but it's incomplete, since her family is her life.
 She proved that.
 This is a lady who can sell anything to anybody but gave up a successful career in sales because lots of people can sell to her clients but only one person can be the mother of her children.
 That may not be the right choice for some people but it sure is appropriate for those who feel as Cheryl does.
 The proof is here for your viewing pleasure:

 This is Elissa.
 She's a doll.
 Don't get too excited if you think she's cute.
-She has a boyfriend and I don't think he's got a really good sense of humor about sharing.
+She has a husband and I don't think he's got a really good sense of humor about sharing.

 Trevor is my youngest nephew.
 I've got great blackmail picture for when he's got a girlfriend over in a number of years!

 And this is Evelyn.
 What a sweetie!
 I said she'd probably shoot me for using a poolside picture but she is a photographer on her own and supplied me with this "Evelyn at the Bat!"
 We don't know if she connected.
 We do know she learned the law of unintended consequences.